 Another way to foster a strong partnership is to keep your subcontractor and their teams’ well-being top of mind.
 When planning out projects, it’s important to set realistic budgets and deadlines so subcontractors aren’t constantly overworked to meet your goals.
 Additionally, paying on time and offering bonuses for finishing milestones ahead of deadlines can greatly improve your standing with your subs.

-By far the most effective way to get the best out of your subcontractors is by implementing top job management software like WorkBuddy.
+By far the most effective way to get the best out of your subcontractors is by implementing top job management software that includes subcontractor management features.
 With WorkBuddy, you gain access to a central dashboard that allows you to track your subcontractors and the jobs they’ve been assigned to.
 The dashboard displays a top-down view of project workflows and how far along your subcontractors are in real time.

 What’s more, WorkBuddy searches your database for the most qualified subcontractors for the job.
 The software automatically processes work orders and assigns the task to the best subcontractor based on specific criteria you’ve set, such as their certifications, minimum price estimates, and availability.
 WorkBuddy even includes custom job forms that walk subcontractors through all the procedures involved in a project to ensure it’s completed up to your contractual and safety standards.

-If you want to take the guesswork out of managing your subcontractors, you need to implement WorkBuddy.
+If you want to take the guesswork out of subcontractor management, you need to implement WorkBuddy.
 Book a demo today to experience its full capabilities, including operational dashboards, job scheduling, accounting, and more.